 Around that same time, Century also came up with a proposal for the municipal pit, which involved an arts centre, botanical gardens, townhouse development and other features.

+The adjacent Century pit, though, wouldn't end up being part of the ambitious plan.
 Instead, the privately-owned site was eventually developed into single-family housing by the 1980s.

-In Gwen Szychter's book Chewassen, Tsawwassen or Chiltinm: The Land Facing the Sea, the municipality had already decided to hand over the Delta-owned pit to the parks and recreation department several months before the drowning at the other pit, aiming to eventually develop it into a park.
+In Gwen Szychter's book Chewassen, Tsawwassen or Chiltinm: The Land Facing the Sea, the municipality had already decided to hand over the Delta-owned pit to the parks and recreation department several months before the drowning at the private pit, aiming to eventually develop it into a park.

 The former municipal pit was officially named Diefenbaker Park in June of 1976 with the former prime minister on hand for the big ceremony.
-During that reception then-mayor Tom Goode said the gravel pit "has been a blight on the municipality for many years" and that many Tsawwassenites campaigned long and hard to turn it into "one of the most attractive passive parks in the Lower Mainland."
+During that reception, then-mayor Tom Goode said the gravel pit "has been a blight on the municipality for many years" and that many Tsawwassenites campaigned long and hard to turn it into "one of the most attractive passive parks in the Lower Mainland."

-However, it wouldn't be until September of 1980 that the project was finally completed.
+It wouldn't be until September of 1980 that the project was finally completed.

-The first work on the park was the creation of a half-acre lake in 1975 with other features gradually added.
+The first work on the new park was the creation of a half-acre lake in 1975 with other features gradually added.
 In her book, Szychter noted an ambitious plan initially had the park completed by 1978, but delays pushed that back by a couple of years.